-Camellia Place Assisted Living recently featured on Nightly News.
+Camellia Place Assisted Living was recently featured on Nightly News.

-Beloved resident has help from community in celebrating his 95th birthday!
+Beloved resident has help from the community in celebrating his 95th birthday!

 Ninety-five-year-old Oley Doty is a very special man and considers himself to be very lucky.
 He never set out to be famous, but a series of unlikely friendships put him in the local and national spotlight.

 Mr. Doty, a veteran, was married for 74 years.
 When his wife needed more help than he could give at home, they began looking for a skilled memory care facility.
 After looking at many options, they found Camellia Place and never looked back.

 He was very pleased with the care that she received there, and she found happiness there, too.
 Mr. Doty loved it so much that when he could no longer care for himself alone, he sold all his possessions and moved into Camellia Place as well.
 He describes that decision as to the best one he’s ever made.

 They thoroughly enjoyed their new home together.
 But, soon after, things changed in a major way.
 The love of his life passed away.
 There would be no more cappuccinos in the library or reminiscing on the porch and falling asleep holding hands.
 It was a sad time for Oley and not easy to go through each day.